sinhp/sinhp.github.io/_posts/2021-01-01-phil_math_reading_group.md

 </section>

 ## To learn logic

+[Prior Analytics, Aristotle, 350 B.C.E
+](http://classics.mit.edu/Aristotle/prior.html):  the first time in history when Logic is scientifically investigated and it is about deductive reasoning, known as syllogism.
+The Prior Analytics is part of what later Peripatetics called the Organon.

-A very good place to learn the basics of logic is van Fraassen's [Formal Semantics and Logic](van Fraassen).
+A very good place to learn the basics of modern logic is van Fraassen's [Formal Semantics and Logic](https://www.princeton.edu/~fraassen/Formal%20Semantics%20and%20Logic.pdf).
 For other standard references have a look at the [big books of logic](https://www.logicmatters.net/resources/pdfs/Appendix.pdf).
 Also, for extra resources, see [here](https://www.logicmatters.net/tyl/).

    * Logical Paradoxes
      + Hartry Field.
 Saving Truth From Paradox